1/48

 If they delay or accept it, they may lose the right to rescind.

-Three Key Elements of Undue Influence (SLB)
+Three Key Elements of Undue Influence (SR-DL-BS)

 Voidable Contract

-Special relationship: One party trusts or relies on the other.
+Special Relationship: One party trusts or relies on the other.

 Examples: Family members, lawyer–client, doctor/patient or caregiver, and financial advisor (e.g., stockbroker).

-Likelihood of domination: The situation suggests the stronger party could influence or control the weaker one.
+Domination Likelihood: The situation suggests the stronger party could influence or control the weaker one.
 If a special relationship exists, this is usually easier to prove.

-Burden shifts to dominant party: If (1) and (2) are proven.
+Burden Shifts to Dominant Party: If (1) and (2) are proven.
 The dominant person must prove they did NOT use undue influence.

-Factors Courts Look at in Undue Influence
+Three Factors Courts Look at in Undue Influence

 To determine undue influence, the courts look at a few factors.
 This includes: